 Zambia remains of the poorest countries in Africa

-While Zambia was once a thriving copper producing nation until gaining independence in 1964; after this the economy deteriorated and it became one of the poorest countries in Africa.
+While Zambia was once a thriving copper producing nation; after the 1970s the economy deteriorated and it became one of the poorest countries in Africa.
 Zambia's political mismanagement and declining copper prices on the world market have been cited as the main reasons for the problems that the country has been facing.

 Low life expectancy and high levels of poverty persist

 More than 60 per cent of the Zambian population now live in poverty.
 In rural zones, poverty levels are particularly high and access to even the most basic services such as running water, sanitation and decent housing is limited.
 Despite the abundance of fertile land, Zambia experiences food shortages on a regular basis.
 The urban/rural poverty gap has been growing even further over recent years.

-Because of the social and economic environment, life expectancy in the country remains low at only 55 years.
-The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 12.7 per cent, the HIV-prevalence rate is among the highest in Africa.
+Because of the social and economic environment, life expectancy in the country remains low at only 57 years.
+The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 11.6 per cent, the HIV-prevalence rate is among the highest in Africa.
+Around 670,000 Zambian children have been orphaned due to AIDS.
 HIV/AIDS therefore remains a major public health concern in Zambia.

 Children are in urgent need of protection

-Children in Zambia represent a highly vulnerable segment of population.
+Children in Zambia are highly vulnerable.
 Children in special need of protection include those who have lost their parents, as well as those who have been neglected by their families, abused or pushed into harsh forms of labour..
-Although the legislative framework to protect Zambian children exists and is well stipulated, reality has shown that violations of children's rights remain one of Zambia's biggest challenges.
+Although the legislative framework to protect Zambian children exists and is well stipulated, reality has shown that fighting violations of children's rights remain one of Zambia's biggest challenges.

 1,400,000 children in Zambia have lost either one or both of their parents.
-For children without parental care and those at risk of losing it, access to education remains difficult.
-Without education, the vicious circle that many children and adolescents experience is likely to continue once they become adults.
+Children without parental care and those at risk of losing it are in need of special protection.
+In addition, access to education remains difficult.
+Without education, the vicious circle that many children and young people experience is likely to continue once they become adults.

 SOS Children's Villages in Zambia